mkorelov/MySimpleCalculator/README.md

 Current Bugs:
 - trig functions almost always return small decimals, so come up with a way to round
+- every time a number doesn't fit on the screen, check if it a decimal and if the number of digits on the left side of the can fit if rounding the decimal
+-update functions so that they round/cut-off differently depending on the screen size

 Potential Updates:
 - clear just resets everything, doesn't have dual functions where you can retype one number